 Dystonia vs. dyskinesia in Parkinson's disease

-When it's a Parkinson's symptom, dystonia can be treated with levodopa, botulinum toxin injections, and physical therapy.
+When it's a Parkinson's symptom, dystonia can be treated with levodopa and physical therapy.
 Deep brain stimulation (DBS) surgery may also help dystonia symptoms in Parkinson's.

 If you're unsure whether your muscle cramping or twisting is caused by Parkinson's or your medications, consider keeping track of your symptoms in a journal or on your phone.
 If you experience twisting when your other symptoms are well-managed, it may be dyskinesia.
 If cramping happens during "off" time, your dystonia may be a symptom of Parkinson's.

 Dystonia is also a movement disorder that can occur without a Parkinson's disease diagnosis.
 Symptoms include uncontrollable muscle contractions that can lead to uncomfortable postures, foot-dragging, and other symptoms.
 Both the movement disorder dystonia and Parkinson's disease originate in the same part of the brain – the basal ganglia – which could be one reason symptoms are related.

 If dyskinesia is interfering with your daily life, talk with your neurologist or movement disorder specialist.
 Because they are trained specifically in conditions like Parkinson's, movement disorder specialists are best equipped to recognize the signs of dyskinesia and help explore treatment options.